PROB

 Napoleon Meat Probe Sensor Fault

-Display shows PROB error and meat probe temperature does not read correctly
+The display shows a PROB error, and the meat probe temperature does not read correctly.

 Advertisements